Sale of Goods Law and COVID-19

 The Uniform Commercial Code is a standard Code that has been adopted by all 50 states.
 Still, every state has the ability to pick and chose what specific provisions of the UCC it wishes to adopt and make its own modifications.
-Uniform Commercial Code Article 2 governs the sale of goods that are over the price of $500 dollars.
+Uniform Commercial Code Article 2 governs the sale of goods that are over the price of $500.
 Illinois specifically has adopted the exact same Article 2 of the UCC to govern the sale of goods; This is also called the model code.
 The purpose of the UCC is to allow parties to freely enter into a contract for the sale of goods with their own terms, but still have default rules and gap-fillers for terms in the contract that are missing, ambiguous, or conflicting.
 A party may include in its contract a force majeure clause.
 A force majeure clause is a contract clause that allows parties to be free of liability and obligation in the event that an extraordinary capacity event beyond the parties control occurs.